 Every assignment has a series of files you will need to complete the assignment, including some skeleton code as well as the automated tests for the assignment.

-So, before you can start working on an assignment, you will need to get those files into your git repository (please note that it is important that you complete Lab #0: Linux and Lab #0.5: Git and chisubmit to learn the basics of Linux and Git before you start working on your first exercises).
+So, before you can start working on an assignment, you will need to get those files into your git repository (please note that it is important that you complete Setting Up Your CMSC 15200 Directory section of the Remote Linux Lab to get your repository set up properly.

 To get the files for a programming assignment, change to your